 That way you could also have a little space just in case if you bought something and want to bring it back home.
 You could also pack a small bag as a backup.

 Note: if you travel often, you should make a list of what you need to take.
 This way you can make sure that you do not forget anything and also only take what’s needed.
-Plus, it will help you pack better in terms of space and save you time.
+Plus, it will help you pack better in terms of space, time, and having a healthy body.

 5- Important Strategy: Mark your luggage as fragile: